cksystemsteaching/selfie/README.md

 4. Paper: There is an [Onward!
 2017 paper](https://dl.acm.org/doi/10.1145/3133850.3133857) featuring selfie.
 5. Book: There is a free book in early draft form based on selfie called [Elementary Computer Science: From Bits and Bytes to the Universality of Computing](https://github.com/ckirsch/book) reaching out to everyone with an interest in learning about computer science.
 6. Code: The selfie code is open source and available at [github.com/cksystemsteaching/selfie](https://github.com/cksystemsteaching/selfie)
-7. Twitter: Follow us at [twitter.com/christophkirsch](https://twitter.com/christophkirsch)
+7. X: Follow us at [x.com/christophkirsch](https://twitter.com/christophkirsch)
 8. Web: The selfie homepage is at [selfie.cs.uni-salzburg.at](https://selfie.cs.uni-salzburg.at)

 ## Extras